rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter7/DMDB_BN_CH7.md

 2. `The Cascade Policy`.
 Under this policy, changes to the referenced attribute(s) are mimicked at the foreign key.
 3. `The Set-Null Policy`.
 Here, when a modification to the referenced relation affects a foreign-key value, the latter is changed to NULL.

 These options may be chosen for deletes and updates, independently, and they are stated with the declaration of the foreign key.
-We decalre them with `ON DELETE` or `ON UPDATE` followed by our choice of `SET NULL` or `CASCADE`.
+We declare them with `ON DELETE` or `ON UPDATE` followed by our choice of `SET NULL` or `CASCADE`.

 Example: We might modify our code example 7.1 the following way: